entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Jiang, D.‑Y., Motani, R., Huang, J.‑D., Tintori, A., Hu, Y.‑C., Rieppel, O., Fraser, N. C., Ji, C., Kelley, N. P., Fu, W.‑L., Zhang, R., & others.
 (2016).
 A large aberrant stem ichthyosauriform indicating early rise and demise of ichthyosauromorphs in the wake of the end‑Permian extinction.
 Scientific Reports, 6, 26232. https://doi.org/10.1038/srep26232

+Orchard, M. J., & Zonneveld, J.‑P. (2009).
+The Lower Triassic Sulphur Mountain Formation in the Wapiti Lake area: lithostratigraphy, conodont biostratigraphy, and a new biozonation for the lower Olenekian.
+Canadian Journal of Earth Sciences, 46(10), 757–790. https://doi.org/10.1139/E09‑051

+Neuman, A. G. (2015).
+Fishes from the Lower Triassic portion of the Sulphur Mountain Formation in Alberta, Canada: geological context and taxonomic composition.
+Canadian Journal of Earth Sciences, 52(8), 557–568. https://doi.org/10.1139/cjes‑2014‑0165

+Wendruff, A. J., & Wilson, M. V. H. (2012).
+A fork‑tailed coelacanth, Rebellatrix divaricerca, gen. et sp. nov.
+(Actinistia: Rebellatricidae fam. nov.), from the Lower Triassic of western Canada.
+Journal of Vertebrate Paleontology, 32(3), 499–511. https://doi.org/10.1080/02724634.2012.658919

+Mutter, R. J., & Neuman, A. G. (2006).
+An enigmatic chondrichthyan with Paleozoic affinities from the Lower Triassic of western Canada.
+Acta Palaeontologica Polonica, 51(2), 271–282. https://doi.org/10.4202/app.2006.0203

+Cuthbertson, R. S., Russell, A. P., & Anderson, J. S. (2013).
+Cranial morphology and relationships of a new grippidian (Ichthyopterygia) from the Vega–Phroso Siltstone Member (Lower Triassic) of British Columbia, Canada.
+Journal of Vertebrate Paleontology, 33(4), 831–847. https://doi.org/10.1080/02724634.2013.755989

+Nicholls, E. L., & Brinkman, D. B. (1993).
+A new specimen of Utatsusaurus (Reptilia: Ichthyosauria) from the Lower Triassic Sulphur Mountain Formation of British Columbia.
+Canadian Journal of Earth Sciences, 30(3), 486–490. https://doi.org/10.1139/e93‑037